nmeylan/Tapestry-secondary-assets-pipeline/README.md

 Configuration
 ==================================
-Add this in your app module
+Add this in your app module.

 	public static void contributeFileSystemAssetAliasManager(MappedConfiguration<String, String> configuration) {
 		configuration.add("your_alias_name", "file:/" + "your_assets_directory");